kebaldwi/ansible_lab_v1/LabFlow.md

 4. Once the Firefox Browser opens, click on the server1 bookmark in the bookmarks bar.
 ![json](./images/server1_bookmark.png?raw=true "Import JSON")

-Wait a minute or so and if you are successful, you'll see a cool message from a cool guy!
+Wait a minute or so and if you are successful, you'll see a cool message from a mysterious guy!
 Let your proctor know who you saw!

 \#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#

+You have applied a base config to your site and established end-to-end connectivity!
+On to the next section!

+### Part 3: A Quick look at Network Resource Modules and running playbooks with Verbose Options

+Ansible [Network Resource Modules](https://docs.ansible.com/ansible/latest/network/user_guide/network_resource_modules.html) allows you to configure subsections of the configuration in a structured way.
+To see a list of avaiable network resource modules for Cisco IOS/IOS-XE devices see the [cisco.ios](https://docs.ansible.com/ansible/latest/collections/cisco/ios/index.html) module documentation.

+Stuff about network resource modules

+In order to get a little bit of exposure to network resource modules, we will use a simple playbook to change the hostname of our C8kv router.
+We will use the [cisco.ios.ios_hostname](https://docs.ansible.com/ansible/latest/collections/cisco/ios/ios_hostname_module.html)

 ### Deploy Model Driven Telemetry configurations to a site using Ansible Playbooks